dotnet/AspNetCore.Docs/aspnetcore/web-api/handle-errors.md

 ::: moniker-end

 > [!WARNING]
 > Enable the Developer Exception Page **only when the app is running in the Development environment**.
-You don't want to share detailed exception information publicly when the app runs in production.
+Don't share detailed exception information publicly when the app runs in production.
 For more information on configuring environments, see <xref:fundamentals/environments>.
+>
+> Don't mark the error handler action method with HTTP method attributes, such as `HttpGet`.
+Explicit verbs prevent some requests from reaching the action method.
+Allow anonymous access to the method if unauthenticated users should see the error view.

 ## Exception handler